All Tufts University graduate students, undergraduate students, and faculty are eligible to apply!

 Attending environmental conferences or workshops; or

-Conducting data collection for environmental research projects.
+Collecting data for environmental research projects.

 Individuals interested in applying for a travel grant should consult the guidelines and requirements below.